Large cruise ships, often referred to as mega-ships or floating cities, come with both advantages and disadvantages.

 Crowds and Lines

-The most prominent drawback of large cruise ships is the potential for crowded common areas, long lines at dining venues, and congested pool decks.
+The most notable drawback of large cruise ships is the potential for crowded common areas, long lines at dining venues, and congested pool decks.
 This can lead to a less relaxing experience for some passengers.

 Environmental Impact